John Krasinski: 2018–present: A Quiet Place film series and Jack Ryan

-Upcoming projects

-In October 2019, Krasinski's fantasy comedy Imaginary Friends was picked up by Paramount Pictures; in addition to writing, directing, and producing the project, Krasinski will co-star with Ryan Reynolds, who will also serve as producer.
-The project, which was later retitled IF, will also co-star Phoebe Waller-Bridge, Fiona Shaw, Louis Gossett Jr., and Krasinski's The Office co-star Steve Carell, and was set to be released on November 17, 2023.
+In October 2019, Krasinski's fantasy comedy IF was picked up by Paramount Pictures; in addition to writing, directing, and producing the project, Krasinski co-starred with Ryan Reynolds, who also served as producer.
+The project also co-starred Phoebe Waller-Bridge, Fiona Shaw, Louis Gossett Jr., and Krasinski's The Office co-star Steve Carell, and was set to be released on November 17, 2023.
 In July 2022, the film was further delayed to May 24, 2024.

 Other work

 Beginning in March 2006, Krasinski narrated a series of commercials for Ask.com.
 He has also narrated commercials for Apple TV, Verizon Wireless, Esurance, BlackBerry Storm, My Coke Rewards, and Carnival Cruise Lines, and has appeared in print advertisements for Gap.
 In 2020, he starred across fellow Bostonians Chris Evans, Rachel Dratch, and David Ortiz in a popular Super Bowl commercial for the 2020 Hyundai Sonata's Smart Park feature, pronouncing it "Smaht Park".
-He was listed as one of People's Sexiest Men Alive in 2006, 2009, 2018, and 2019.
+He was listed as one of People's Sexiest Men Alive in 2006, 2009, 2018, and 2019, and was the very first man on the list in 2024.
 He has narrated the children's books Curious George Goes to the Hospital, which was included in the special Curious George collection Curious George: 75th Anniversary Edition, which he also narrated.

+In 2024, Krasinski received criticism for appearing in a Canadian televised commercial for Rogers, while the corporation was locking out Canadian union actors amid a labour dispute.
+His appearance in this commercial was seen as scabbing, and undermining the efforts of the Canadian actors union, ACTRA, to end the lockout.

 Personal life

 Krasinski began dating English actress Emily Blunt in November 2008.
-They became engaged in August 2009 and married in a private official ceremony on July 10, 2010, in Como, Italy, at the former home of George Clooney.
-They divide their time between London, Los Angeles, and Brooklyn Heights, New York City, and he has described their frequent moves as "nomadic."
+They became engaged in August 2009 and married on July 10, 2010 in Como, Italy.
 They have two daughters.
+They primarily reside in Brooklyn and previously had a residence in Hollywood Hills, Los Angeles.

 Krasinski is a fan of the Boston Red Sox.
 In 2011, he starred in a New Era/MLB ad campaign with Alec Baldwin, playing off the rivalry between the Red Sox and Baldwin's preferred team, the New York Yankees.